 Community Champions provides a unique opportunity to raise more money for our community.
-The charities below have been chosen as direct beneficiaries of tickets sales from Constellation FURYK & FRIENDS presented by Circle K. 100% of proceeds from General Admission ticket sales using specific codes will go directly to the charity.
+The charities below have been chosen as direct beneficiaries of tickets sales from Constellation FURYK & FRIENDS presented by Circle K. 100% of proceeds from General Admission ticket sales will go directly to the charity.
 All proceeds from the tournament benefit Northeast Florida charities through The Jim & Tabitha Furyk Foundation.
 The impact of the Foundation’s work is done through project-specific donations.
 As a beneficiary of the Community Champions ticket program, ticket proceeds go toward a project of the organization’s choosing.

 The mission of Boys & Girls Clubs of Northeast Florida is to inspire and enable all young people, especially those who need us most, to realize their full potential as productive, responsible and caring citizens.View Website